tony-xlh/Embed-PDF-in-HTML/README.md

 Converting to images produces either blurred text or monster sized files/network cost.
 Also, text are logically lost, readers cannot perform searching or copying.

 Converting to HTML is better.
-It can make viewer PDF just like viewing a normal web page.
+It can make viewing PDF just like viewing a normal web page.
 But if you need to edit and annotate the PDF, it is not possible. ([the converted version](https://tony-xlh.github.io/Embed-PDF-in-HTML/ddv-sample.html))

 ## Use PDF JavaScript Libraries to Embed a PDF File